Michigan primary tests Tlaib, features 2 open House races

 8TH, 11TH DISTRICTS

-In 2018, Democrats Elissa Slotkin and Haley Stevens flipped what were GOP-held seats and seem positioned to hold them amid Republicans' recruiting challenges and Trump's struggles in the suburbs around Detroit.
+In 2018, Democrats Elissa Slotkin and Haley Stevens flipped GOP-held seats and seem positioned to hold them amid Republicans’ recruiting difficulties and Trump’s struggles in the suburbs around Detroit.

 In Slotkin’s 8th District, which stretches from Lansing to Oakland County, the GOP contenders include newcomer Paul Junge, who was an immigration official in the Trump administration and has given his campaign $528,000.
 That is four times what the other three first-time candidates have raised combined.